exercism/v3/languages/csharp/exercises/concept/equality/.docs/instructions.md

 Add equality routines for the `Identity` and `FacialFeatures` classes.

-Implement `Authenticator.IsAdmin()` to check that the identity passed in matches that of the administrator.
+Implement the `Authenticator.IsAdmin()` method to check that the identity passed in matches that of the administrator.

 ```csharp
 var authenticator = new Authenticator();